How to Become a Trichologist – A Comprehensive Guide

 EARN A HIGH SCHOOL DIPLOMA

-CHOOSE A CAREER PATH
+DECIDE YOUR CAREER PATH

-Most trichologists use their education in fields like medicine or cosmetology.
-You may be interested in working in a dermatologist’s office, hair restoration clinic, salon, or spa.
 If you want to work as a trichologist who cuts and styles hair, enroll in a cosmetology program, and finish the required training.
 Becoming a certified cosmetologist takes 2–3 years.

 Prior to pursuing a trichology certification, earn a medical degree in dermatology if you’re serious about becoming an expert in this profession.
 Apply to medical school after earning your undergraduate degree and choose dermatology as your area of specialization.